alexandredemorypro/nodejs-api-nestjs/README.md

 Robust and fast for free!

 # Nestjs
-I use it mainly to manage concurrents requests to backend.
+I use it mainly to manage concurrents requests to backend and for its syntax.
 But also because it help to do a very well structured backend, domain oriented.